Christine M. Johnson

 B.A., Luther College; M.A., California State University-Sacramento; M.F.A., University of Illinois GLCMA, Columbia College

 Chris Johnson has been a professor of dance at Beloit College in Beloit, Wis., since 1991 where she was the recipient of the James R. Underkofler Award for Excellence in Undergraduate Teaching in 2002.
 She teaches Dance Kinesiology, Advanced Modern Technique, Composition, and Jazz Dance.
 Johnson was awarded First Place for Choreography at the New Prague Dance Festival in Prague, CZ. in 2013.
 Her work won the Laureate and Grand Prix at the Seventh International Competition: Festival of Choreographic Collectives "Unity of Russia" in Moscow in 2004.
 Her dance Wreath of Memories was performed by special invitation at the United States Holocaust Memorial Museum in Washington, D.C. in 2002.
-She has also presented her work at the Krannert Center for the Performing Arts in Urbana, The Ruth Page Center for the Arts in Chicago, and The Union Theater in Madison, and various venues in Sacramento.
-She has presented nationally and internationally for Harvest Chicago Contemporary Dance Festival, World Dance Alliance and National Dance Educators Association.
+She has been selected to present work nationally and internationally for Dance St. Louis Spring to Dance, Harvest Chicago Contemporary Dance Festival, Going Dutch Festival, Women in Dance Leadership Conference, World Dance Alliance and National Dance Educators Association.
+She has also presented her work in Belgium, France, Tanzania, and throughout the United States at the Krannert Center for the Performing Arts, The Ruth Page Center for the Arts in Chicago, The Union Theater in Madison, Wisc., in Kansas City and Sacramento.

 - It Goes Without Saying in Chelonia 2017

 - Physical Manifestations of Assent at ACDA Gala Concert 2015

 - Physical Manifestations of Assent 2014

 - Between The Lines 2013